webcomics/dosage/doc/web/content/comics/SmackJeeves_SparkStory.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>&quot;INSPIRED BY ABBIMAYS RANDOMNESS (now Void Misadventures, go there while you're on the internet)!
-Swearing and mature content are STRICTLY PROHIBITED. ...y u still here read the freaking comic already.&quot; -MELODY, MANAGER OF THIS FINE ESTABLISHMENT.
-Melody Y U take away our quotes ;n; -Doofus I concur, they show the personality of each and every author -Plazem Plazem, Doofus, and everyone else in existance... pls. -Ryjora Ryry pls. -Jolleh</td>
+AUTHOR RULES: 1.
+AUTHORS MUST UPDATE AT LEAST ONCE EVERY SIX WEEKS.
+If you won't be able to update, please make a news post saying why, and you'll be pardoned from posting.
+2. SWEARING IS WRONG.
+It's okay if you censor it, but this is a rule that I expect to be followed in comics, comments, and chat.
+3. TREAT OTHERS WITH RESPECT.
+I don't care who you are or what you said, BE NICE.
+If you were joking around, I'll understand.
+Any violation of these rules will result in a warning.
+Three warnings, no matter what the combination, and you will be kicked with an explanation why.
+You will have one oppourtunity to rejoin, but that will be it.
+Otherwise, that's it.
+Be safe and have fun. ~Melody-Pika, manager</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://sparkstory.smackjeeves.com/comics/">http://sparkstory.smackjeeves.com/comics/</a></td>